 3. Follow quality control standards

 Testing and inspection procedures can assure compliance with specifications, codes, and standards.
-In some cases, building codes, or even the terms of your contract, may call for independent inspection and testing by outside firms, by municipal inspectors, or by other government authorities.
+In some cases, building codes, or even the terms of your contract, may call for independent inspection and testing by outside firms, municipal inspectors, or other government authorities.

 Protect yourself from cyber risks